 Other Curriculum Components:

-Orientation: Asheville students complete the transition course in Asheville.
-This includes an orientation to Mission Hospital and its ancillary services, training in all pertinent electronic health records, surgery skills lab, and orientation to surgical scrub/OR procedures.
+Orientation: Asheville students complete orientation in Asheville.
+This includes an orientation to Mission Hospital and its ancillary services, electronic health records, surgery skills lab, and orientation to surgical scrub/OR procedures.
 Other student services include access to MAHEC library, UNC-A student health and gym services, and getting to know the community itself.

-Testing and evaluations: All students take the same standardized testing as their cohorts in Chapel Hill, including OSCE exams and NBME shelf examinations.
+Testing and evaluations: All students take similar standardized testing as their cohorts in Chapel Hill, including OSCE exams and NBME shelf examinations.
 These will be administered at or near the end of the third year.
-The surgery shelf exam is administered at the end of the inpatient block weeks toward the end of November.
-Students will be evaluated regularly by their faculty.
+The surgery shelf exam is administered at the end of the inpatient weeks.
+Students are evaluated regularly by their faculty.

-Fourth Year Curriculum: The fourth year curriculum will revert to block months.
-Asheville campus students have the same fourth year requirements as Chapel Hill students, including a one month rural rotation.
+Individualization Year Curriculum: The fourth year curriculum reverts to block months.
+Asheville campus students have the same fourth year requirements as Chapel Hill students, except for a one month rural rotation.
 All required courses and many electives are available in both Asheville and rural settings.
-A one month rotation in global health through Shoulder to Shoulder will be available to all students.
-Students will also be able to do other away rotations if desired.
+A one month rotation in global health through Shoulder to Shoulder is available to all students.
+Students are able to do other away rotations if desired.